Python apt_pkg module provides an interface to the Advanced Packaging Tool (APT) package manager.

 sudo apt-get install python-apt

-It will ask for admin access, and you must provide one to install the python-apt package.
+It will ask for admin access; you must provide one to install the python-apt package.

 You can reinstall the python-apt package using the “sudo apt install –reinstall python3-apt” command in your terminal.